ufidon/crypt/labs/lab12/README.md

 :sparkles: dig www.facebook.com
 :sparkles: dig facebook.com

+**Note: the ip addresses of Facebook change dynamically, so replace it with syr.edu in this lab**

   * Check you can access the external web site E using Firefox
   * Find the IP addresses of the external web site E using
   :sparkles: dig E